AWS Certified Solutions Architect Associate Practice Test (SAA-C03)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the principle of least privilege, and how does it apply to AWS?
+What is the principle of least privilege, and why is it important in this context?

 An organization aims to maintain operational continuity of its critical workload even if an entire data center servicing their region encounters an outage.
 Their solution includes computing resources distributed across diverse physical locations within the same geographical area.
 To enhance the system's robustness, which strategy should be implemented for the data layer?